BabasGames/wot-mod-station/docs/index.md

 ## 📝 Planned Features

-- Multiple mod profiles (casual / competitive / sniper).
+- Multiple mod profiles that can be shared.
 - Automatic mod update detection.
 - Optional community-hosted mods.
 - Detailed logs for troubleshooting.